sysrev/sysrev/README.md

 #### Organization of functionality

-General-use functionality for data access and event handling is kept under `subs/` and `events/`.
+General-use functionality for data access and event handling is kept under `state/`.
 For functionality specific to a single UI component, the subscriptions and events should be kept in `views/` inside the file that implements rendering the component.

 #### File layout structure

 * `user.cljs`
     * Namespace for use in REPL.
 Imports symbols from all other namespaces for convenience.
-* `subs/`
-    * re-frame data subscriptions intended for general use.
-* `events/`
+* `state/`
-    * re-frame events intended for general use.
+    * re-frame subscriptions and events intended for general use.
 * `data/`
     * Defines data entries fetched via GET requests from server
     * `sysrev.data.core` implements a system for defining these.